garrandall/popular-music-data/tracks/say-it-say-it-e-g--daily.md

 Don't try to disguise what's in your eyes
 They're so revealing
 I know you're afraid but it's O.K
-Say what you feel, ooh, yeah
+Say what you feel, oh, yeah

 If you want my love, say it, say it, now, darling